Bedřich Golombek

-Bedřich Golombek (February 5, 1901 in Hrušov, today part of Ostrava – March 31, 1961 in Brno) was a Czech journalist and writer.
+Bedřich Golombek (5 February 1901 – 31 March 1961) was a Czech journalist and writer.

+Life

-Golombek was born into the family of a coal miner.
+Golombek was born on 5 February 1901 in Hrušov, Austria-Hungary (today part of Ostrava, Czech Republic).
+He was born into the family of a coal miner.
 He studied at a secondary school in Ostrava, and immediately afterwards (in 1919) began work for the newspaper Lidové noviny, in the office in Brno.
 Golombek started as a reporter, since 1930 he was editor-in-chief of the Sunday edition, since 1933 editor-in-chief of the afternoon edition.
 After World War II he became the editor-in-chief at the main office of Lidové noviny in Prague but after Victorious February of 1948 (communist coup d'état) he was forced to leave.
 Later, he worked as a clerk in a factory in Brno.